netvc/testing/draft-ietf-netvc-testing.md

 ### objective-2-slow

 This test set is a comprehensive test set, grouped by resolution.
 These test clips were created from originals at {{TESTSEQUENCES}}.
 They have been scaled and cropped to match the resolution of their category.
-This test set requires compiling with high bit depth support.
+This test set requires a codec that supports both 8 and 10 bit video.

 4096x2160, 4:2:0, 60 frames: